stackbit-projects/about-netlify-hubnow-fcfc6/content/pages/index.md

     features:
       - title: >-
           “I love how lightweight and easy it is to use.
-It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
+It intuitively builds into my day-to-day rhythm, and the natural flow of my day.
         subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image_alt: Ursula Gurnmeister photo
         media_position: left